Graciela Metternicht: Career and impact

+Currently Metternicht is the Dean of Science at Western Sydney University and Adjunct Professor of Environmental Geography at the Earth and Sustainability Science Research Centre, University of New South Wales.

-Currently Metternicht is a Professor of Environmental Geography in the Environmental Management Programme of the School of Biological, Earth and Environmental Sciences at the University of New South Wales.
+She was previously a Professor of Environmental Geography in the Environmental Management Programme of the School of Biological, Earth and Environmental Sciences at the University of New South Wales.

 She was Regional Coordinator of Early Warning and Assessment of the United Nations Environment Programme (UNEP).
 Previous academic appointments include Head of Discipline and Professor of Geospatial Systems and Environmental Management at the School of Natural and Built Environments of the University of South Australia and Professor of Spatial Sciences at the Western Australian School of Mines, Curtin University of Technology.

-Awards and honors
+Metternicht has served on the United Nations Convention to Combat Desertification's Science-Policy Interface.
+She was appointed to the Australia Government's Threatened Species Scientific Committee in December 2023.

 Metternicht has produced international outstanding research on the use of spatial information for land degradation and agriculture-related applications.
-She got grants from the Australian Research Council and the Australia and New Zealand Cooperative Research Centre for Spatial Information.
-Because of her notable career, she was awarded an Honorary Fellowship of the International Cartographic Association.
+She has received grants from the Australian Research Council and the Australia and New Zealand Cooperative Research Centre for Spatial Information.
+She was awarded an Honorary Fellowship of the International Cartographic Association.